 Receiving a diagnosis of dementia can be an overwhelming experience.
-Alzheimer’s WA’s Adjusting to Change program is designed for people who have recently been diagnosed with dementia, as well as their primary carer.
+The Adjusting to Change program is designed for people who have recently been diagnosed with dementia, as well as their primary carer.

 The program provides information to assist you at a time of receiving a diagnosis and what this means for you and your family including:

-The Adjusting to Change is free to attend for people who are funded under Community Home Support Program.
+The Adjusting to Change program is free to attend for people who are funded under the Commonwealth Home Support Program (CHSP).

 To register or to find out more please call us on 1300 66 77 88 or email us.